OctopusDeploy/blog/blog/2021-02/ten-pillars-of-pragmatic-deployments/index.md

 The feature branch strategy allows developers to deploy an application version with changes they are currently implementing, usually in a non-production environment, alongside the main deployment.

 It may not be necessary to maintain database backward and forward compatibility with feature branch deployments.
-Because feature branches are for testing and tend to be short lived, it may be acceptable that each feature branch deployment has access to its own test database.
+Because feature branches are for testing and tend to be short-lived, it may be acceptable that each feature branch deployment has access to its own test database.

 ## Pillar 4.
 Recoverable deployments {#recoverable-deployments}